Basic examples

 Automatically the last digit will increment.

-To increment the first digit, use: autonumber inc A
+To increment the first digit, use: autonumber inc A. To increment the second digit, use: autonumber inc B.

 @startuml